 At Huff Insurance we can help you with all types of Vacant Buildings including:

 - Residential & Commercial Risk

 With a Vacant Building Insurance Policy, there are several options for the policy term.
 They are:

 In addition to providing the property insurance coverage for your vacant building, we can also provide general liability insurance coverage in the event that someone is injured on the premises.
 For example, a real estate agent is showing the vacant home and the prospective buyer trips on some frayed carpet and breaks their ankle.
 You will be held responsible for their injuries.
 So in addition to the commercial property coverage insurance, you also need general liability insurance coverage as well.

 When choosing a vacant dwelling insurance policy you should consider the following things:

-- Can I extend the policy term by endorsement rather than having to do a new application?
+- Can you extend the policy term by endorsement rather than having to do a new application?

 - Do you offer payments on the policy?

-- Is there a restriction on the length that the property can remain vacant?
+- Are there restrictions on the length that the property can remain vacant?